-It is critical for UWM photographers and videographers to obtain caption information and model releases from subjects in photographs and video to 1) write or enable colleagues to write captions for photographs used in university publications and on websites; 2) make it possible to track down photographs that have later historical value, such as photographs of notable alumni from their time on campus; and 3) comply with Wisconsin law [(995.50(2)(b) Right of Privacy] regarding privacy and the use of personal images or identity in advertising.
+It is critical for UWM photographers and videographers to obtain model releases from subjects in photographs and video to 1) write or enable colleagues to write captions for photographs used in university publications and on websites; 2) make it possible to track down photographs that have later historical value, such as photographs of notable alumni from their time on campus; and 3) comply with Wisconsin law [(995.50(2)(b) Right of Privacy] regarding privacy and the use of personal images or identity in advertising.

 With that in mind, photographers and videographers are expected to follow the following guidelines:

 No subject should be photographed or captured on video without their consent.
 In some cases, consent is implied because the person is in public and can see the photographer or videographer working.
 But if people object to being captured in a photograph or video, move to get out of the frame or refuse to sign a model release, images or footage of them should be deleted.

 Model releases should be obtained from subjects – including, but not limited to, students, university employees and alumni – at all photo/video shoots in which subjects know in advance that they will be participating.
 Examples of this type of shoot include scheduled shoots with students and faculty in classrooms or research labs and planned/scheduled drone shoots.

 In situations in which subjects do not know in advance that they will be photographed or captured on video, the photographer/videographer should try to get a model release but not impede the event or action taking place.
 The primary example of this is graduation.